fadhalshulhan/Knowlytics/README.md

 1. **Register and Login**:

-   - Visit `http://localhost:3000/register` to create an account (choose role: `buyer` or `seller`).
+   - Visit `http://localhost:3000/register` to create an account (choose role: `student` or `instructor`).
    - Login at `http://localhost:3000/login`.
-   - Admin account can be accessed using:
-     - **Email**: `admin1@example.com`
-     - **Password**: `admin12345`

 2. **Browse and Purchase Courses**:

    - Go to `http://localhost:3000/courses` to browse available courses.
    - Click "View Details" to see course information.
-   - Buyers can purchase a course via Stripe. **Note**: The current implementation simulates payment by directly creating a Payment Intent.
-For a full payment flow, integrate Stripe Elements in the frontend to collect payment details.
+   - Students can purchase a course via Stripe by clicking "Daftar Sekarang" on the course detail page.
-   - After a successful purchase, an invoice will be generated using EasyInvoice and saved in the `invoices/` folder.
+   - After a successful purchase, an invoice will be generated and saved in the `invoices/` folder.

 3. **View Purchased Courses**:

-   - Buyers can see their purchased courses at `http://localhost:3000/my-courses`.
+   - Students can see their purchased courses at `http://localhost:3000/my-courses`.

-4. **Admin Dashboard**:
+4. **Instructor Dashboard**:

-   - Admins can manage courses at `http://localhost:3000/admin/courses`.
+   - Instructors can manage courses at `http://localhost:3000/instructor/courses`.
-   - Add new courses via `http://localhost:3000/admin/courses/add`.
+   - Add new courses via `http://localhost:3000/instructor/courses/add`.
-   - Delete courses directly from the admin dashboard.

 ---